 Originally published by Sophie Pettit.
-Last updated by Ching Yuen.
+Last updated by Jen Paolini.

-You can walk past their butcher counter before entering the restaurant, where the meats are cured and prepared with the best charcoal grilling techniques.
-Signature meats include the 44 Farms Texas Whisky and Ash-aged Beef, with choices of T-Bone or Porterhouse cuts, and prices are subject to weight and served and flamed table-side.
-MAke sure to go in hungry!
+You can walk past the butcher counter before entering the restaurant, where the meats are cured and prepared with the best charcoal grilling techniques.
+Signature meats include beef cuts from 44 Farms in Texas, with choices of tenderloin, rib-eye, New York strip, and more.
+Prices are subject to weight and served and flamed table-side.
+Come hungry!

-HENRY, 5/F, Rosewood Hong Kong, 18 Salisbury Road, Tsim Sha Tsui | (+852) 3891 8732
+Henry, 5/F, Rosewood Hong Kong, 18 Salisbury Road, Tsim Sha Tsui | (+852) 3891 8732

 Associazione Chianti, Shop 2, 15 Ship Street, Wan Chai | (+852) 3619 3360

-Wolfgang’s Steakhouse, 1/F, Printing House, No. 6 Duddell Street, Central | (+852) 3990 1646
+Wolfgang’s Steakhouse, 1/F, Printing House, 6 Duddell Street, Central | (+852) 3990 1646

-A little off the beaten track, but totally worth the journey, is Top Blade which serves American beef and bottomless truffle fries in a minimalist, concrete venue adorned with quirky neon lights.
-This causal eatery oozes a hipster vibe that is not commonly found in this area of Mong Kok, and, unlike other steak houses, it focuses mainly on the flat iron cut—the second most tender part from the shoulder, which is less fatty.
+A little off the beaten track—but totally worth the journey—is Top Blade Steak Lab, which serves American beef and bottomless truffle fries in a minimalist, concrete venue adorned with quirky neon lights.
+This casual eatery oozes a hipster vibe that is not commonly found in other Hong Kong steakhouses, plus it focuses mainly on the flat iron cut—the second most tender part from the shoulder, which is less fatty.

 Beefbar, 2/F, Club Lusitano, 16 Ice House Street, Central | (+852) 2110 8853

-Channeling the elite 'members-only' clubs of the Edwardian Era, Argentinian steakhouse Buenos Aires Polo Club dishes up oodles of atmosphere with its juicy cuts.
-Within the masculine dining area, decorated with equestrian sporting memorabilia, an unparalleled steak knife collection, and framed oil paintings, guests can indulge in a comprehensive menu of premium meats cooked in the ‘asado’ grilling tradition of Argentina.
+Channelling the elite “members-only” clubs of the Edwardian era, Argentinian steakhouse Buenos Aires Polo Club dishes up oodles of atmosphere with its juicy cuts.
+Within the masculine dining area, decorated with equestrian sporting memorabilia, an unparalleled steak knife collection, and framed oil paintings, guests can indulge in a comprehensive menu of premium meats cooked in the “asado” grilling tradition of Argentina.

 Buenos Aires Polo Club, 7/F, LKF Tower, 33 Wyndham Street, Central | (+852) 2321 8681

-Morton’s The Steakhouse, The Sheraton Hotel & Towers, Fourth Level, 20 Nathan Road, Kowloon | (+852) 2732 2343
+Morton’s of Chicago, 4/F, The Sheraton Hotel & Towers, 20 Nathan Road, Tsim Sha Tsui